code

 Attack Scenario

 The web application enables users to upload files and access them via a dedicated link.
-Each user is identified by long, random values known as UUIDs, and the access control appears to be adequately separated between users.
-Furthermore, the file upload mechanism operates by providing a complete URL as the user input, which then triggers a request to the POST /api/v2/upload API endpoint.
+Each user is identified by long, random UUIDs, and access controls appear properly separated.
+The file upload mechanism works by submitting a full URL as user input, which triggers a request to the POST /api/v2/upload endpoint.
+Initially, we attempted to use an internal URL via the file_url parameter to access server resources.
+Nevertheless, the server blocked our attempts and immediately returned a 403 Forbidden message, clearly indicating that requests to localhost were not allowed.

 ssrf dns rebinding